Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

-A woman with long hair wearing a cream-colored top and sunglasses pushed up on her head, she is holding a clear glass cup containing Metamucil and appears to be taking a sip.
+A woman with long hair, dressed in a cream-colored top and sunglasses resting on her head, holds a clear glass cup with Metamucil and seems to be drinking from it.

 Metamucil has a no sugar version that’s more keto friendly, but it’s still borderline carb-heavy depending on a person’s carb limit and the quantity consumed since they recommend drinking it 3x per day.
 However, one of their lesser known products is considered a keto fiber supplement, you just have to pick the right one.